Product Haunts

 Product Haunts is a unique digital graveyard that memorializes discontinued projects, failed startups, and abandoned ideas.
 This platform serves as both a historical archive and a learning resource for entrepreneurs, product developers, and innovators.
 The website documents various projects across different categories (AI, E-commerce, Productivity, etc.), showing what they were, why they failed, and who created them.
 It provides valuable insights into the competitive landscape and common pitfalls in product development.
 The site offers a sobering yet educational look at the reality of product failures in the tech and business world.

-Product Haunts Screenshot
+Product Haunts Interface & Screenshots

 Product Haunts Official screenshot of the tool interface

-Product Haunts Core Features
+What Can Product Haunts Do?
+Key Features

 Project Memorials